0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 ## Step 1 - Generate the secrets manager configuration

-In order for the Polygon SDK to be able to seamlessly communicate with the Vault server, it needs to parse an already generated config file, which contains all the necessary information for secret storage on Vault.
+In order for the Polygon Edge to be able to seamlessly communicate with the Vault server, it needs to parse an already generated config file, which contains all the necessary information for secret storage on Vault.

 To generate the configuration, run the following command: